Market Updates

 CA DRE #01212512 | 15+ years experience

-LA County just approved a state-backed grant expansion aimed at helping wildfire survivors move toward homeownership.
+LA County just approved a state-backed grant expansion aimed at helping wildfire survivors buy homes.

 What happened

-This week, the Los Angeles County Board of Supervisors approved a state grant tied to CalHome disaster recovery assistance.
-Public reporting said eligible households may receive down payment help of up to $200,000, or 40% of the purchase price, whichever is lower.
+The Los Angeles County Board of Supervisors approved a state grant tied to CalHome disaster recovery assistance.
+Eligible households may receive down payment help of up to $200,000, or 40% of the purchase price, whichever is lower.

 What borrowers should verify first